AngryBert09/MOVERS-TAXI/README.md

 ### 1. Onboarding Automation
 - Seamless digital onboarding of new drivers and staff
+- **AI-powered Resume Evaluation** that identifies whether an applicant is qualified based on experience, skills, and role-specific requirements
 - AI-powered document validation and pre-employment checks
 - Step-by-step orientation modules